ljbo82/c-cpp-gcc-builder/docs/index.md

 ## Basic usage

-cpp-project-builder provides a build system intended to be used by C/C++/Assembly projects in order to build source files using a GCC-based compiler.
+cpp-project-builder provides a makefile-based build system intended to be used by C/C++/Assembly projects in order to build source files using a GCC-based compiler.

 !!! note  "Assumptions"
     * Although the build system simplifies a makefile writing process, the developer must have a basic knowledge about how [GNU Make](https://www.gnu.org/software/make/) works, and how to write makefiles.
 For details, check [GNU Make official documentation](https://www.gnu.org/software/make/manual/make.html).
-    * Although complex arrangements can be made using the build system, in order make easier the explanation of the concepts, it will be assumed a project containing a single makefile responsible by the compilation/distribution process.
+    * Although your project's build logic could be splitted into multiple makefiles, in order make easier the explanation of the concepts, it will be assumed a project containing a single makefile responsible by the compilation/distribution process.
     * From this point onwards, the project root directory will be referred to as `<PROJ_ROOT>` and it is the directory where project's `Makefile` is located.

-The build system can be either shared by multiple projects or emebedded directly into your project.
+The build system can be either shared by multiple projects (i.e. multiple projects unsing a single copy of the build system), or it can be emebedded directly into your project.

 The basic usage is comprised by the following steps: